 European Charter of Interior Architecture Training 2020

-After 2 years of regular meetings and revisions and corrections we are very pleased to announce that the 2020 Charter for the training of Interior Architects is finally finished, equipped with an ISBN number, and available as an open-source document.
+After two years of regular meetings and revisions and corrections we are very pleased to announce that the 2020 Charter for the training of Interior Architects is finally finished, equipped with an ISBN number, and available as an open-source document.

 There are two major additions to the 2020 Charter: